 Meningitis is an inflammatory process of the membranes that surround the brain and spinal cord.
 The most common causative agents of bacterial meningitis are encapsulated organisms, namely Streptococcus pneumoniae and Neisseria meningitidis.
 Listeria monocytogenes more commonly infects older patients (>50 years old), infants (<3 months old), and immunocompromised or pregnant individuals.
 These pathogens often invade the host through the upper airway by infecting the mucosa and bloodstream and ultimately cross the blood–brain barrier, entering the CNS.
 CNS inoculation can also occur after trauma, surgery, or a contiguous infection such as sinusitis or otitis media.

 Changes in epidemiology have mirrored vaccination practices in children and adults against Haemophilus influenzae, S. pneumoniae, and N. meningitidis.
 Routine childhood vaccination against H. influenza type b has helped decrease this pathogen as a cause of meningitis.
 Use of the pneumococcal vaccine in adults may be reducing the rate of S. pneumoniae disease.
 Given the success of routine childhood vaccination programs, over the past 25 years, the median age of a patient diagnosed with meningitis has risen from 15 months to 42 years of age.

 Aseptic meningitis is due to inflammation from other causes such as drugs, rheumatologic conditions, or nonbacterial infections.
 Most cases are caused by viral (the most common overall causes of meningitis) or mycobacterial infections.
 Of the viral etiologies, enteroviruses and echoviruses are the most common, but herpes simplex virus (HSV) is an important pathogen.

-Encephalitis is an infection of the brain parenchyma causing inflammation within the ...
+Encephalitis is an infection of the brain parenchyma causing inflammation ...